perrymant/moneymaker/README.md

 This should be put under a `design/` directory in the root of your repository, and comprise markdown files.
 (2)                                                                DONE

+### Backlog:
+1. Display credit/debit amounts and balance in a GBP currency format as per ISO 4217
+Example: £1,234,567.89 GBP